Vyral/mcpherson-sisters/_posts/2020-05-01-why-new-construction-purchases-are-so-different-from-existing-home-purchases.md

 How do you come up with that down payment?
 One option if you already own a home is that you can take your equity out of your current home.&nbsp;

-Financing options will be a little different for new construction as well, but you still have plenty of different options. **Having a professional on your side with experience in these types of homes is very important to help you weigh the decision of whether or not this is right for you.**
+Financing options will be a little different for new construction as well, but you still have plenty of options. **Having a professional on your side with experience in these types of homes is very important to help you weigh the decision of whether or not this is right for you.**

-If you have any questions for us about buying new construction homes or about real estate in general, don't hesitate to reach out via phone or email.
+If you have any questions for us about buying new construction homes or real estate in general, don't hesitate to reach out via phone or email.
 We look forward to hearing from you soon.

 &nbsp;